 - The Mall in the city centre hosts two double-sided lightboxes at each end

-- Chinatown car park hosts three single-sided lightboxes
+- Dragonfly Carpark hosts three single-sided lightboxes (Chinatown)

 - Nightcliff Pool hosts three single-sided lightboxes

 Exhibitions sites: 4 in The Mall, 3 located at Dragonfly Carpark (Chinatown) and at 3 at Nightcliff Pool.

 ‘Looking Forward’ has been curated by Proper Creative for the City of Darwin CITYLIFE Platform program and includes a fresh range of art works from local creatives including newly emerging, mid-career and established artists.